ccoutant/dwarf-locations/005-locations-on-stack.md

 > the location description is evaluated; the result of the evaluation is
 > the location of the member entry.

+Replace the following non-normative paragraph with:

+> > [non-normative] The push on the DWARF expression stack of the location
+> > of the containing construct is equivalent to execution of the
+> > `DW_OP_push_object_address` operation (see Section 2.5.4);
+> > `DW_OP_push_object_address` therefore is not needed at the beginning of
+> > a location description for a data member.
+The result of the evaluation
+> > is a location, not an offset to the member.

+Remove the second non-normative paragraph:

+> > [non-normative] A `DW_AT_data_member_location` attribute that has the
+> > form of a location description is not valid for a data member contained
+> > in an entity that is not byte aligned because DWARF operations do not
+> > allow for manipulating or computing bit offsets.

 ### Section 5.14 Pointer to Member Type Entries